kammous/k8s-training-doc/content/02-Installation/07-build-docker-image/_index.md

 CMD ["/demo-webapp"]
 ```

-#### Build the docker image
+- Build the docker image

 ```shell
 $ sudo docker build -t <docker login name>/demo-webapp .
 Eg:-
 $ sudo docker build -t ansilh/demo-webapp .
 ```

-#### Login to Docker Hub using your credentials
+- Login to Docker Hub using your credentials

 ```shell
 $ docker login
 ```

-#### Push image to Docker hub
+- Push image to Docker hub

 ```shell
 $ docker push <docker login name>/demo-webapp
 Eg:-
 $ docker push ansilh/demo-webapp
 ```

 Congratulations ! .
-Now the image you built is available in Docker Hub and we can use this image to run containers in upcoming
+Now the image you built is available in Docker Hub and we can use this image to run containers in upcoming sessions